-Dynamic Therapy Certificate of Clinical Competence – Speech-Language Pathologists (CCC-SLPs) and Clinical Fellow – Speech-Language Pathologists (CF-SLPs) have responsibilities that include but are not limited to: providing direct speech-language therapy, consultative speech-language services, conducting assessments, writing reports and IEPs, attending IEP meetings and general case management.
+Dynamic Therapy Certificate of Clinical Competence – Speech-Language Pathologists (CCC-SLPs) and Clinical Fellow – Speech-Language Pathologists (CF-SLPs) have responsibilities that include but are not limited to providing direct speech-language therapy, consultative speech-language services, conducting assessments, writing reports, IFSPs/IEPs, attending IFSP/IEP meetings, and general case management.

 - Master’s degree in Speech-Language Pathology from an accredited institution